-- You download the Instacart app and create an account (also free!)
+- Download the Instacart app and create an account

-- You choose which store (or stores) you want to shop at
+- Choose which store (or stores) you want to shop at

-- You add items to your cart and when you’re done shopping, check out and pay
+- Add items to your cart and when you’re done shopping, check out and pay

-- Your Instacart shopper goes to the store, shops for your items, checks them out and delivers them to you
+- Your Instacart shopper goes to the store and shops for your items

 13. Choose pick-up if you’re grocery shopping online

 If you’re shopping online for groceries, you have two options for getting your items: pick-up or delivery.